 - Find a local Dermatologist in your town

-Lifestyle: Moderation and regularity are good things, but not everyone can sleep eight hours, eat three good meals, and drink eight glasses of water a day.
-You can, however, still control your acne even if your routine is frantic and unpredictable.
-Probably the most useful lifestyle changes you can make are to never to pick or squeeze pimples.
-Playing with or popping pimples, no matter how careful and clean you are, nearly always makes bumps stay redder and bumpier longer.
-People often refer to redness as "scarring," but fortunately it usually isn't in the permanent sense.
+Moderation and regularity are good things, but not everyone can sleep eight hours, eat three good meals, and drink plenty of water a day.
+One can, however, still control acne despite one's frantic and unpredictable routine.
+Probably the most useful lifestyle changes one can make is to never to pick or squeeze pimples.
+Playing with or popping pimples, no matter how careful and clean one is, nearly always makes bumps stay redder and bumpier longer.
+People often refer to redness as "scarring," but fortunately, it usually isn't permanent.
 It's just a mark that takes months to fade if left entirely alone.

 Open the pores

-Cleansing and skin care: Despite what you read in popular style and fashion magazines, there is no magic product or regimen that is right for every person and situation.
+Despite what one might read in popular style and fashion magazines, there is no magic product or regimen that is right for every person and situation.

 - Mild cleansers: Washing once or twice a day with a mild cleansing bar or liquid (for example, Dove, Neutrogena, Basis, Purpose, and Cetaphil are all inexpensive and popular) will keep the skin clean and minimize sensitivity and irritation.

-- Exfoliating cleansers and masques: A variety of mild scrubs, exfoliants, and masks can be used.
-These products contain either fine granules or salicylic acid in a concentration that makes it a very mild peeling agent.
+- Exfoliating cleansers and masks: A variety of mild scrubs, exfoliants, and masks can be used.
+These products may contain salicylic acid in a concentration that makes it a very mild peeling agent.
 These products remove the outer layer of the skin and thus open pores.
 Products containing glycolic or alpha hydroxy acids are also gentle skin exfoliants.

 - Retinol: Not to be confused with the prescription medication Retin-A, this derivative of vitamin A can help promote skin peeling.